 WHO IS DJ LLU?

-For over 20 years, I have produced a variety of audio experiences here in Vermont – radio, podcasts, and live DJing.
+In my DJ life, for over 25 years, I have produced a variety of audio experiences here in Vermont – radio, podcasts, and live DJing.
 My current projects are:

-- WRUV-FM, Burlington (90.1 FM) Sundays 8pm-10pm, “Get Fresh with DJ Llu,” two hours of new music from the record labels & the web.
+- WRUV-FM, Burlington (90.1 FM) Sundays 6 p.m.-10 p.m., “Get Fresh with DJ Llu,” two hours of new music from the record labels & the web.
 My show is part of the FMQB alternative rock national panel for new music on U.S. radio.
+WRUV.org

-- Mic Drop with DJ Llu, a monthly podcast interviewing bands that tour through Vermont.
+- Mic Drop with DJ Llu, an occasional podcast interviewing bands that tour through Vermont.

-- A live DJ for local clubs and other gigs, busting out dub, hip-hop, way old school jams, and way more.
+- Live DJing for local clubs and other gigs, busting out dub, hip-hop, way old school jams, and way more.

 My back DJ story: